Sushil-013/SCANIA-HITL-Framework/Approach_1_SQLite_Tkinter/README.md

 An automated **Human-in-the-Loop (HITL)** pipeline bridging 2D legacy engineering drawings to 3D **CATIA V5 ENOVIA VPM** models for early-stage clash detection.

-This software was developed as part of a Master's Thesis at **Linköping University (LiU)** in collaboration with **Scania CV AB**.
-It serves as an exploratory system to solve the "Semantic Gap" between disconnected 2D visual manufacturing data and deterministic parametric 3D CAD environments.

----

 ## 🏗️ System Architecture & Multi-Agent Pipeline

 The framework is orchestrated by a unified `CustomTkinter` Master Application (`master_app.py`) which acts as the Control Center.
 The pipeline is divided into four sequential layers.
 To ensure safety and determinism, probabilistic AI outputs are strictly air-gapped from the CAD environment via a central SQLite database (`eats_validation.db`) and rigorous HITL validation gates.